cyruzin/codeigniter-react-boilerplate/README.md

 ## Requirements

+The project have been tested using the versions below:

-- XAMPP Stack with PHP version 5.6 or newer
+- XAMPP Stack / Docker with PHP version 7.4.7
-- Node.Js version 8.11.4 or newer
+- Node version 12.17
-- Yarn version 1.9.4 (optional) or newer
+- Yarn version 1.22.4

 ## Contributing